scala-steward/github4s/docs/docs/git_data.md

 - the repository coordinates (`owner` and `name` of the repository).
 - `ref`: ref formatted as `heads/branch`.
+- `pagination`: Limit and Offset for pagination, optional.

 ```scala mdoc:compile-only
 val getReference = gh.gitData.getReference("47degrees", "github4s", "heads/master")